 Where is it located, and how to get there?

-The mountain known as Huayna Picchu can be found north of Machu Picchu; to reach the entrance to Huayna Picchu, you will need to trek through Machu Picchu for around twenty minutes after entering the site.
+The mountain of Huayna Picchu is located on the north side of Machu Picchu.
+To reach the entrance, you will need to walk through Machu Picchu for around twenty minutes after entering the site.

 Is the Mountain dangerous?